 For example, I didn’t have a strong enough white fabric in my craft stash to suite my tough Frosty plan.
 I made two circles for Frosty’s head out of strong dark denim and layered the white face on top instead of just using a single layer of white.
-Totally optional!
-If you have a suitable white fabric, you could use it instead.
-Or you could build up a face with fleece instead of the white fabric circle.
+If you have a suitable white fabric, you could just use that one it’s own instead.
+Or you could build up a face completely with fleece instead of the white fabric circle.

 Making the DIY Frosty the Squeaky Snowman Dog Toy